Country Theme Wedding Photographs In Dorset

 Now it’s quite common for children to be the first on the dance floor.
 In this instance, they were whizzing about the floor on scooters.
 A new one on us, but made for some great long exposure images.

 The contrast between the gentle, swaying, drifting first dance and the bouncing, singing, whirling, shape busting rest of the dancing will stay with me for a while.

 I noticed one other thing about Charlotte before we left that evening.
 Despite a long day on a damaged ankle and a good old flail on the dance floor she still looked as beautiful as she had that morning.
 More noticeably was Dan stood to one side watching her dance.
-In that moment no one has ever looked as happy as he looked then.
+At that moment no one has ever looked as happy as he looked then.